Skip to main content

 Home equity investment

-With a home equity investment, you can get a portion of your equity in cash in exchange for a percentage of your home’s future value — usually within a few weeks.
-You don’t have to deal with any monthly payments or added debt, and can use the funds for whatever you’d like.
+With a home equity investment (sometimes called a home equity agreement), you can get a portion of your equity in cash in exchange for a percentage of your home’s future value.
+You don’t have to deal with any monthly payments, and can use the funds for whatever you’d like.
 This solution allows you to stay in your home and bypass the challenges and extra costs associated with moving.

 Ultimately, Should I sell my home or tap into my equity? is a question only you can answer based on your own financial and personal situation.
 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.